-The HP filter (with λ =14400) produces a smoother component for the monthly time series of CPI, M2+CDs, and IIP (Figure 15) than the Henderson moving average (with 23 terms) and the Band-Pass filter (with a cyclical period longer than one and a half year).
-Spectral analysis (using the first difference of logarithm) shows that the extracted growth component contains many components with a cyclical period of 3-5 years (spectrum number between 4 to 7).
-To check this point in detail, we have compared the spectra of the growth and cyclical components (Figure 17).
-IIP has a greater spectrum for the growth component with a cyclical period longer than 5 years (spectrum number 4 and less), while M2+CDs and CPI have a greater spectrum for the growth component with a cyclical period longer than three years (spectrum number 7 and less).
-Therefore the extracted growth components of M2+CDs and CPI contain a shorter cyclical components which corresponds to a business cycle.26 contains a business cycle factor (Figure 17).
+The HP filter (with $\lambda = 14400$ ) produces a smoother component for the monthly time-series of CPI, M2+CDs, and IIP (Figure 12) than the Henderson moving average (with 23 terms) and the Band-Pass filter (with a cyclical period longer than 1.5 years).
+Spectral analysis (using the first difference of logarithm) shows that the extracted growth component contains many components with a cyclical period of 3-5 years (spectrum number between 4 to 7) (Figure 13).
+To check this point in detail, we have compared the spectra of the growth and cyclical components (Table 4).
+IIP has a greater spectrum for the growth component with a cyclical period longer than five years (spectrum number 4 and less), while M2+CDs and CPI have a greater spectrum number 7 and less).
+Therefore, the extracted growth components of M2+CDs and CPI contain a shorter cyclical component, which corresponds to a business cycle.

 Why does the extracted cyclical component differ among the economic variables?
 The HP filter extracts a growth component so as to make the cyclical component small while maintaining a given degree of smoothness.
-When an economic time series is volatile like IIP, there is a trade off between improving the smoothness of the growth component and reducing the business cycle component.
-Therefore we try to maintain the smoothness in the growth component by allowing some increase in the business cycle component.
+When an economic time-series is volatile like IIP, there is a trade-off between improving the smoothness of the growth component and reducing the business-cycle component.
+Therefore, we try to maintain the smoothness in the growth component by allowing some increase in the business-cycle component.
 As a result, the growth component of IIP tends to contain only a longer cyclical period than the other two variables.
-In applying the HP filter, we must be aware that the more volatile a time series is, the longer the cyclical period of the extracted growth component will be.
+In applying the HP filter, we must be aware that the more volatile a time series, the longer the cyclical period of the extracted growth component.